awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

-# Amazon EC2 Key Pairs and Windows Instances<a name="ec2-key-pairs"></a>
+# Amazon EC2 key pairs and Windows instances<a name="ec2-key-pairs"></a>

 Amazon EC2 uses public key cryptography to encrypt and decrypt login information\.
 Public key cryptography uses a public key to encrypt a piece of data, and then the recipient uses the private key to decrypt the data\.
 The public and private keys are known as a *key pair*\.
 Public key cryptography enables you to securely access your instances using a private key instead of a password\.

 When you launch an instance, you specify the key pair\.
 You can specify an existing key pair or a new key pair that you create at launch\.
 With Windows instances, you use the private key to obtain the administrator password and then log in using RDP\.
 For more information about key pairs and Linux instances, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Creating a Key Pair**
 You can use Amazon EC2 to create your key pair\.
-For more information, see [Creating a Key Pair Using Amazon EC2](#having-ec2-create-your-key-pair)\.
+For more information, see [Creating a key pair using Amazon EC2](#having-ec2-create-your-key-pair)\.

 Alternatively, you can use a third\-party tool and then import the public key to Amazon EC2\.
-For more information, see [Importing Your Own Public Key to Amazon EC2](#how-to-generate-your-own-key-and-import-it-to-aws)\.
+For more information, see [Importing your own public key to Amazon EC2](#how-to-generate-your-own-key-and-import-it-to-aws)\.

 Each key pair requires a name\.
 Be sure to choose a name that is easy to remember\.
 Amazon EC2 associates the public key with the name that you specify as the key name\.